VivianBass/GeneFamilies/vignettes/InputFIles.md

     If we use this type of file, we can't cross the information of our genes on script reconstructFamilyPhylogenes.R Maybe we should use this one but we have to map the parent genes somehow?
 Is that even correct?

+    #### Response

+    In the context of Easy Vector Omics, we only need coding sequences if and only if we need to estimate expression levels from raw reads ourselves.
+And in this case, we'd do that "outside" of the EasyVectorOmics R-Package;
+    preparing our expression tables with e.g. Salmon or Bowtie2 ...

 4. Orthologs